simplytim42/simplytim42.github.io/docs/blog/posts/2024/binary-made-simple.md

 Which means `101101` equals 45.
 Much easier once you know how it works, right?

 ## Practice
-Why don't you apply what you've learnt to the following binary numbers.
+Apply what you've learnt to the following binary numbers.
 Once you think you know the answer, click on the "call-out" and it will open to show the answer:

 ??? abstract "00000101"
     $0+0+0+0+0+4+0+1=5$